 It’s full of treasures down alleys

 Always keep your eyes open in Aber.
 A tiny alley off Cross Street houses the tiny Annie’s Accessories, selling gorgeous vintage costume jewellery, including 1920s diamante capes.
 Another off Frogmore Street takes you to Lewis Lane, where you’ll find brand new independent wine merchants, Chester’s (named after the shop’s happy dog), the amazing cakes in Emmeline’s Tea Room, and the small, red-bricked Baker Street Cinema, converted from an old drill hall in 2010.
-The mews cottages in Nevill Street also house tiny coffee-and-lunch cafe Fig Tree, and adorable garden centre and gift shop Stitch N Time.
+The mews cottages in Nevill Street also house tiny coffee-and-lunch cafe Fig Tree Expresso, and adorable garden centre and gift shop Stitch 'n' Thyme.
 And a top tip: the best way to get to the town’s small but beautiful Abergavenny Castle, with its accompanying lovely museum, is to take the tiny lane just after the lovely Black Mountain Fabrics on Cross Street, and wind your way up through the trees and castle walls.

 I frequently find myself staggered by the loveliness of this market town on the stunning Welsh borders.
 It’s surrounded by gorgeous mountains and hills, and packed with quirky, interesting places to while away an hour, a day or – yes, I’d go there – even longer."